qinjr/naive_db/README.md

 # naive_db
-a naive database using B-Tree
+a naive key-value database using B-Tree